Salt Gradient Solar Ponds

 solarization is directly poured into the salt gradient

-surface of the brine, the brine is heated by the double action of
+the surface of the brine, the brine is heated by the double

-solar irradiation and heat exchanging or electric heating and
+action of solar irradiation and heat exchanging or electric

-lithium carbonate is separated out concentratedly; and finally,
+heating and lithium carbonate is separated out concentratedly;

-lithium mixed salt obtained in the salt gradient heat-preserving
+and finally, lithium mixed salt obtained in the salt gradient

-solar pond is scrubbed with fresh water at proper temperature.
-The
+heat-preserving solar pond is scrubbed with fresh water at

-water at proper temperature is applied to the extraction of
+temperature is applied to the extraction of lithium carbonate

-lithium carbonate from carbonate brine, therefore, the production
+from carbonate brine, therefore, the production efficiency and

-efficiency and the product quality are greatly improved, the
+the product quality are greatly improved, the production cycle

-production cycle is shortened, the production cost is lowered and
+is shortened, the production cost is lowered and lithium

 CN202470492